 - what was the point of renewing the offer if the order cannot be created anyway?
-For the user, it will look like meaningless efforts (or meaningless waiting) that will anyway result in an error, whatever they do.
-Yes, maintaining errors priorities won't change the result - the order still cannot be created - but, first, users will spend less time (also, make fewer mistakes and contribute less to the error metrics) and, second, diagnostic logs for the problem will be much easier readable.
+For the user, it will look like meaningless efforts (or meaningless waiting) that will ultimately result in an error regardless of what they do.
+Yes, maintaining error priorities won't change the result - the order still cannot be created.
+However, first, users will spend less time (also make fewer mistakes and contribute less to the error metrics) and second, diagnostic logs for the problem will be much easier to read.